 I believe him.
 No one has ever seen him sick.
 He is iron-willed, with nerves of steel.
 I cling to his image and reach for his invisible hand.

 Voices from outside bring me to myself and remind me of time and the gloomy day ahead.
 My friend is coming to take me to the clinic.
 I have left my children with his mother.
 I keep telling myself that I have to get up and get ready, but my body feels numb and my eyes are full of sleep.
-I sit motionless on the edge of the bed unable to decide what to do, what to take with me, how to pack.
+I sit motionless on the edge of the bed, unable to decide what to do, what to take with me, how to pack.
 I cannot even reach to pick up my shoes.

 My friend has already arrived, he has the key to the apartment.
 He helps me get dressed, packs my small suitcase, and we leave late in the morning.
 Where am I going?
 I lie down in the back of the car, half asleep.
 My friend drives slowly in silence, looking terribly sad.
 He makes a short stop to buy a pack of cigarettes for himself and a bottle of water for me.
 There is a school nearby and small laughing students are getting on a school bus.
 I remember myself when I was ten, waiting for the Shemiran bus, at an intersection near school.
 I can hear the groan of the approaching bus.
 It flashes its headlights and my heart jumps.
 I am in love with Aziz-Agha, the driver, and I have decided to marry him when I grow up.
 When I get on the bus, he smiles and winks at me.
 My friends are afraid of his thick black eyebrows and bloodshot eyes.
 He has a bushy mustache that covers his mouth, and his hands and upper chest are covered with tattoos.
 I always take the seat directly behind him.
 He often looks at me in the mirror and makes faces, puffing out his cheeks and crossing his eyes.
-Sometimes he has a packet of dried cherries for me which he drops in my lap.
+Sometimes he has a packet of dried cherries for me, which he drops in my lap.
 He is the kindest monster in the world.
 I wish he would open his mouth and show me his gold teeth.
 But he laughs with his mouth closed and his lips tightly sealed.
-It is a treasure that he would not show it to anyone, even to me.
+It is a treasure that he would not show to anyone, even to me.
 Once, when it was snowing and I was trembling with cold, he took off his jacket and spread it on my knees.
 I still remember the touch and smell of this jacket.
 It made me shiver.
 My intestines gurgled with pleasure and my stomach felt hot.
 Sometimes, taking a bus or a subway jammed with people, I sense a nostalgic smell, a mixture of sweat and vodka.

 It seems to me that we have been on the road for hours.
 I have no notion of time.
 I hear a church bell tolling morosely in the distance.
 I look around and my heart throbs.
 A gray gloomy city, empty narrow streets, dark moving shadows.
-My friend parks the car in front of the clinic, and helps to come out.
+My friend parks the car in front of the clinic, and helps me to get out.
 I am so weak that I can hardly walk.